 If you have done a recent Windows 10 upgrade or installed the latest update?
 Well, then you might be facing a generic PNP monitor driver problem while seeing an error “Failed to load hardware monitor driver.”

 The probable reason for this error is the outdated driver or insufficient hardware capacity after doing an upgrade.
-So those users who have recently upgraded windows PC, are most prone to see generic PNP monitor errors.
+So those users who have recently upgraded Windows PC, are most prone to see generic PNP monitor errors.

 If your system didn’t detect another display monitor or you are also facing a generic non-PNP monitor issue, then don’t worry.
 This article will help you fix this problem.